 There is, however, the occasional exception.
 Don’t get me wrong.
 I dug this in 1981.
 Still do.
-But plot holes, wooden acting, laughable special effects, Fear No Evil is flawed.
+But plot holes, wooden acting, laughable special effects mean Fear No Evil is flawed.
 Deeply, troublingly flawed.

 For example, it’s apparently really damn important that the archangels Raphael, Michael, and Gabriel all be “in body” to take on the embodiment of Lucifer.
 However, Tom, the priest serving as Raphael’s vessel, dies.
-He still communicates to the other two and in the final scene, though not in body, reunites with them for The Big Showdown.
+He still communicates with the other two, and in the final scene, though not in body, somehow manages to reunite with them for The Big Showdown.

 The ending is, shall we say, abrupt.
 The only movie I can think of at the moment that comes to such a screeching halt is Beast From Haunted Cave.

-And sure, drug use/teen sex/death comes pretty standard, but Fear No Evil isn’t your run-of-the-mill slasher fare either.
-There are bright spots.
+And sure, drug use/teen sex/death comes pretty standard, but that doesn’t make Fear No Evil your run-of-the-mill slasher flick either.
+There are very bright spots.
 Zombies, for instance.
-The alpha male antagonist who suddenly finds himself with female breasts.
-And who can’t love a good dodge ball death?
+Or the alpha male antagonist who suddenly finds himself with female breasts.
+And who doesn’t love a good death by dodgeball?

 Stefan Argrim is an interesting teenage Lucifer.
 On one hand, he seems to have no qualms about using his power to his advantage.
 On the other, he’s your standard, awkward, angst-fueled high school senior.
 He seems both surprised and troubled, for instance, over the aforementioned dodge ball incident.